-But repentance does not need to be something that comes from something outside us.
-In fact, when it comes from the outside, it only makes matters worse.
+Repentance cannot simply be something that comes from outside us.
+In fact, when it comes from the outside, it only tends to make matters worse.

 Rather, repentance is something that each of us can share together.

-In this season of Advent, I think repentance looks like this: I realize that no matter what I can do or buy, no matter what need I could possibly satisfy, I realize that I go through the season longing.
+In this season of Advent, I think repentance looks like this: I realize that no matter what I do or buy, I go through the season longing.

 I suspect if each of us could step back from the matrix we live in for one moment and think to ourselves “What do we really want?
 What do we really need?
 What do we really desire?”
 I think we’ll come together as a community of longing, and that longing might be enough to hold us together and wait again for the surprising manifestation of Christ in our lives.